 How to hardcode subtitles?
-If you're not so tech-savvy, follow this article to get 3 free methods of hardcoding subtitles to video with simple and elegant manner.
+If you're not so tech-savvy, follow this article to get 3 easy and free methods of hardcoding subtitles to video.

-We often need the help of subtitles to watch foreign movies or TV series.
-I believe most people are used to downloading subtitles and loading them into the media player, or simply downloading a source video with multiple embedded subtitles to switch between them.
-Indeed, there is no problem doing this on a computer, but you may encounter subtitle not working problems when you play videos on some media servers, TVs and portable devices.
+Subtitles help a lot when we are watching foreign movies or TV series.
+Most frequently, people choose to download subtitles and load them into the media player, or simply save the video with multiple embedded subtitles to switch between them.
+However, there are times when some people encounter subtitle not working problems when playing videos on some media servers, TVs and portable devices.

 Compared with external subtitles, embedded or soft subtitles, hardcoded subtitles do not have this problem, and there is no need to use any subtitle plugin because the subtitles have been burnt into the video, just like a watermark, they have become one part of the video and cannot be closed or removed.
 Next, I will introduce three methods of how to hardcode subtitles.
 Read on for more.

 How to hardcode subs?
 Firstly, free downloadfree download, install and launch Free HD Video Converter Factory on your PC.
 Go to "Converter".
 Click on "Add File" to import the video file that you want to add subtitles to.
 Or, simply drag and drop the file into the software.